Western Carolina University

 - Scan through Lifehacker.com’s packing-related posts to get more tips.
 Some are geared more toward frequent business travelers (like this YouTube video, which is way beyond my packing abilities), but the tips still might be helpful.

-How much cash should we have on hand while in China?
+How much cash should we have on hand while in Japan?

-Will I need to convert money to have on hand while in China?
+Will I need to convert money to have on hand while in Japan?

 Will we be flying as a group or by ourselves?

-- We don’t include flight costs in the required payment to WCU OneStop (added in the budget, though, to give you an idea on the overall cost and allow it to be covered by financial aid) because of students taking different itineraries home, using frequent flyer miles, leaving from a different city, etc.
+- We don’t include flight costs in the required payment to WCU OneStop because of students using frequent flyer miles, leaving from a different city, taking different itineraries after the course, etc. The flight ticket price is added in the budget, though, to give you an idea on the overall cost and allow it to be covered by financial aid.

-- For the flight home, students will be encouraged to come back home together.
-Dr. Yan may stay behind in China for some more time, but she will accompany the student group to the airport for the departure.
+- For the flight home, students are encouraged to fly back to the US together.
+If some student decides to travel elsewhere a bit before going home, the student is responsible for that independent travel after the course and WCU is not under any liability then.
+After the course, Dr. Yan may stay in Japan for a few more days, but she will accompany the student group to the airport for the departure.